Office of Public Works: The 20th century

 Up until the early 1920s, the OPW was, as all parts of the Irish Executive, the branch of the British Government in Ireland, an all-Ireland body.
-After independence, the OPW's reporting line moved from the Treasury to the Department of Finance, where it remained for decades (before moving to the Department of Public Expenditure and Reform in 2011).
+After the independence of most of Ireland in December 1922, the OPW ceased to be an all Ireland body and its reporting line moved from the Treasury to the Department of Finance in the new Irish Free State, where it remained for decades (before moving to the Department of Public Expenditure and Reform in 2011).

-From the 1980s, the OPW led work on Dublin Castle, the former College of Science on Merrion Street turned Government Buildings, and the Royal Hospital, Kilmainham.
+From the 1980s, the OPW led work on Dublin Castle, the former Royal College of Science on Merrion Street turned Government Buildings, and the Royal Hospital, Kilmainham.
 The original Ballinamore and Ballyconnell Canal having failed, and been transferred to the relevant local authorities, the canal and associated waters were transferred back to the modern OPW and reworked as the Shannon–Erne Waterway between 1990 and 1994, when it reopened on time and within budget.

 Between 1998 and 2000, the OPW managed the development of a new office complex for Leinster House, with offices for more than 100 members and staff of the Oireachtas and new committee and party leader rooms.
-2000 also saw the delivery of a new visitor and educational building for the Botanic Gardens, the completion of work on Rathfarnham Castle, two projects at the Irish Museum of Modern Art, and the beginning of work to make Farmleigh usable as the State's premium accommodation for visiting dignitaries.
+2000 also saw the delivery of a new visitor and educational building for the National Botanic Gardens, the completion of work on Rathfarnham Castle, two projects at the Irish Museum of Modern Art, and the beginning of work to make Farmleigh usable as the State's premium accommodation for visiting dignitaries.
 The OPW also delivered projects outside Ireland, at the United Nations Plaza in New York, and for Expo 2000.
 From 2000, the OPW assumed responsibility for acquisition of sites for both primary and post-primary schools.